johnnyzheng0636/llm_hallucinations_reimplementation/README.md

 This is based on the paper "On Early Detection of Hallucinations in Factual Question Answering".
 All rights are reserved by the authors of the paper.

 # How to use
-To download the repo, run: git clone https://github.com/johnnyzheng0636/llm_hallucinations_reimplementation.git
+To download the repo, run: "git clone https://github.com/johnnyzheng0636/llm_hallucinations_reimplementation.git"

+Move into the repo: "cd llm_hallucinations_reimplementation"

+Initialize Conda on Superpod run: "conda"

+If not exist, follow the instruction, else process

 To set up environment, run: source setup.sh